-The Volunteers for Orientation Initiatives, Commencement and Civic Engagement (VOICCE) is to develop a cohort of students who throughout their academic career can develop their leadership skills, become globally competent, appreciate cultural differences and improve their communication skills and civic awareness through volunteerism and civic engagement.
+The Volunteers for Orientation Initiatives, Commencement and Civic Engagement (VOICCE) is a cohort of students who throughout their academic career can develop their leadership skills, become globally competent, appreciate cultural differences and improve their communication skills and civic awareness through volunteerism and civic engagement.

 Volunteer Opportunities for students enrolled in V.O.I.C.C.E: